suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## Example 0: Secure Boot

+Secure boot only.

-The following JSON shows the intended behaviour of the manifest.
+The following JSON shows the intended behavior of the manifest.

 ~~~ JSON